 So, I end this blog with a question to you: Is time to Get rid of all the gender boxes?

-I’m a Gender/Intersex Activist, who works collaboratively with Judi Herring, MD.
-Our collaboration grew organically through a series of interactions, among which, Dr. Herring’s 2014 TEDx Jacksonville talk, Gender Bound: Lessons from the world between, was key.
+I’m a Gender/Intersex Activist, who sometimes gives talks with Judi Herring, MD.
+Our friendship grew through a series of interactions, among which, Dr. Herring’s 2014 TEDx Jacksonville talk, Gender Bound: Lessons from the world between, was key.
 I have included the link to that, fourteen minute, TEDx below for your viewing.

 In the talk, Dr. Herring delivered a message, which resonates with me, “It is time to (un)know gender.”: